 Can I Buy Travel Insurance if I’m Already Traveling?

 While it’s always best to purchase travel insurance as soon as possible, it’s fairly common for travelers to wait until the last minute to protect their trips.
+With that said, waiting until you’re already traveling greatly reduces the number of options you’ll have.
 In general, most travel insurance policies are available for purchase up until the day before a traveler’s departure date.

 But what about travelers that decide that want to purchase travel insurance after they’ve already departed for their trip?
 Squaremouth breaks down what options may still be available to those that wish to protect their trips while they’re traveling.

-Yes, it is possible to purchase travel insurance after you’ve departed for your trip.
+Yes, it may still be possible to buy travel insurance after you’ve departed for your trip.
 With that said, the process of buying a policy can be complex, and the options available may be limited.

 Many travel insurance marketplaces, such as Squaremouth, will not allow travelers to purchase insurance if they have already left for their trip.
 However, travelers may be able to find policies directly from travel insurance providers.

-To get coverage, we recommend reaching out to a travel insurance provider to discuss what options are available.
-The policies will likely include travel medical coverage for the remainder of your trip.
-Policies also likely won’t go into effect until the following day.
+To get coverage, we recommend reaching out to a travel insurance provider directly to discuss what options are available.
+Because the trip has already started, any available policies will primarily provide travel medical coverage for the remainder of your trip.

 Are There Advantages to Buying a Policy Early?